lucasGalliCasado/X-Sentiment-Analysis-in-Sp-w-Bert/README.md

 The dataset that is included in the repository is very small since it was created using the free version of X's API, for the creation of a meaningfull dataset it is recomended to subscribe to the paid version of the service.
 Keep in mind that both an OpenAI key and an X API bearer token are required to run the first notebook.

+The original X data is saved in tweets.csv and the finetunning data set is analsisDeSentimientos_day_month.csv